Living with limb-girdle muscular dystrophy type 2I/R9 (LGMD 2I/R9), Wichita, KS

 “…the first time I was told I had a rare form of muscular dystrophy, it was a profound moment.
 I wanted to know more, but they said they had no more information than the diagnosis.”

 Meet Lisa with open arms

-Lisa lives with a rare genetically-inherited condition that causes muscular weakness and atrophy.
+Lisa lives with a rare genetically inherited condition that causes muscular weakness and atrophy.
 Serious complications can include developing a weakened heart and difficulty breathing.
-Despite the need for a walking stick and occasional use of an electric scooter for errands, like grocery shopping, Lisa leads an active life working as a part-time pharmacist, pursuing a masters in economics, and volunteering for and hosting musicians from the Wichita Symphony Orchestra.
+Despite the need for a walking stick and occasional use of an electric scooter for errands, like grocery shopping, Lisa leads an active life working as a part-time pharmacist, pursuing a master’s degree in economics, and volunteering for and hosting musicians from the Wichita Symphony Orchestra.

 A “klutzy” teen

 LGMD 2I/R9 has affected Lisa for her entire life, although she was unaware of her diagnosis until her thirties.
 “As a kid, I just thought I was a klutz,” she says.
 “I was always tripping and falling and I didn’t know why.
 Once in high school I fell while performing with the marching band.
 In the yearbook they jokingly named me ‘Walks with grace.’”
 During these adolescent years, Lisa maintained a positive attitude on the outside, but inside she felt embarrassed and humiliated.
 The seed of a question began to form inside of her.
 What is wrong with me?
 “There was always this weakness,” she explains.
 “I couldn’t run.
 I waddled when I walked.”
 Normal physical activities left Lisa fatigued with muscle cramps and pain.
 The doctors told them she just had “growing pains.”